 Barton's Career Counselor is available to assist you with choosing a career that fits your personality and interests.
 Assessments of abilities, values and interests are available to assist in choosing a major.
-Further career exploration resources are available through the Career Center such as books, videos, job shadowing, and assistance with online resources.
+Further career exploration resources are available through the Career Center.